Web Testing - Using CSS Selectors¶

 Purpose¶

-When testing web applications you will often want to use Cascading Style Sheets (CSS) selectors to query the browser DOM for elements based on the scenario under test.
+When testing web applications, you will often want to use Cascading Style Sheets (CSS) selectors to query the browser DOM for elements based on the scenario under test.
 This section explains how you can use CSS selectors with Rapise to make your browser testing more flexible and adaptive to changes on the screen.

-CSS is an alternative to XPath that is often better at selecting multiple elements from across different parts of the DOM Tree, unlike XPath which is strictly hierarchical.
-However since CSS is not always able to uniquely locate an object, when Rapise is used in recording mode, it will learn objects automatically using XPath.
+CSS is an alternative to XPath that is often better at selecting multiple elements from across different parts of the DOM tree, unlike XPath, which is strictly hierarchical.
+However, since CSS is not always able to uniquely locate an object, when Rapise is used in recording mode, it will automatically learn objects using XPath.

 CSS Fundamentals¶